 - 3. Shorten the copper rails to the correct length. - 4.
-Clean the copper rails, especially at the contact points. - 5.
-Insert the three copper rails one after the other.
+Clean the copper rails, especially at the contact points.

+5. Insert the three copper rails one after the other.

-6. Fasten each of the copper rails with two quick fastening clamps per rail and Quick DC-Link module.
+6. Fasten the copper rails with quick fastening clamps (DL6B10 to DL6B21 with two, DL6B22 with three quick fastening clamps per rail).
 Make certain the contact points of the copper rails do not become contaminated.

 ⇒ You have installed the Quick DC-Link.
-In the next step, build over the Quick DC-Link modules with the appropriate drive controllers.
+In the next step, build over the Quick DC-Link modules with suitable drive controllers and supply modules.

-10.8 Mounting the drive controller on the rear section module
+10.7 Installing the drive controller and supply module